MiaNahrgang/mianahrgang.github.io/_publications/2025-written_for_lawyers_or_users.md

 ---
-title: "Does the Community Understand the Community Guidelines?"
+title: "Written for Lawyers or Users?
+Mapping the Complexity of Community Guidelines"
 collection: publications
 category: conferences
 #permalink: /publication/2010-10-01-paper-title-number-2